foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 - **SSD:** Samsung 860 Evo Series 1TB SSD (Games)
 - **Monitor:** LG 27GL850-B UltraGear 1440p @144Hz (primary)
 - **Monitor:** Acer S242HL 1080p @60Hz (secondary)

+That being said, a high-end system is NOT required to run TPF!
+In fact, one of the guide's priorities has always been performance-friendliness, and this has never changed.
+You can run TPF comfortably with specs far below my own.

 ### Monitor Resolution